ginaliqili/PersonalWebsite/README.md

-This is the website code I wrote for my personal website, http://ginali.xyz.
+This is the website code I wrote for my personal website.
 It is intended for academic and professional purposes and serves as an extended online resume.
 I have included links to my projects and project description on this static web page.
 Creation utilized Amazon Web Service's EC2 instance, Apache web server, and HTML/CSS/JavaScript markup and programming languages.

 The actual website is available online at http://ginali.xyz